Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Desirable Properties of Refund Bonus Schemes

 \subsection{Sufficiency of the Refund Bonus Scheme}

-Let, $G$ be the game induced by the refund bonus scheme $R(\cdot)$.
-We require $G$ to satisfy the following properties: \begin{Property} In $G$, at equilibrium, the total contribution equals the provision point i.e., $C=H$. \end{Property}
+We show that a refund bonus scheme satisfying Conditions \ref{Condition:1} and \ref{Condition:2}, is sufficient to implement civic crowdfunding projects in sequential settings.
+For this, let $G$ be the game induced by the refund bonus scheme $R(\cdot)$, for the payoff structure as given by Eq. \ref{GeneralPayoff}.
+We require $G$ to satisfy the following properties. \begin{Property} In $G$, the total contribution equals the provision point at equilibrium, i.e., $C=H$. \end{Property}

 \begin{Property} $G$ must avoid the race condition. \end{Property}